+Several techniques have been proposed in recent years in the literature, each of them presenting a certain degree of uncertainty.

+In this paper we proposed a new algorithm, named Multivariate Fast Iterative Filtering (MvFIF), for the decomposition of multivariate/multi-channel nonstationary data sets.
+MvFIF proves to produce the decomposition of a multichannel signal in a fast, reliable, and certain way.
+In fact, the proposed approach does not require any a priori assumption on the signal under investigation, like the selection of a basis or the number of components to be extracted, and it does not necessitate of any projection for the identification of the signal moving average.

-The time--frequency analysis of multivariate data sets is an important tool in many applications.
-To produce meaningful results, it is required to have a good alignment of similar frequencies in each IMF across all data channels, the so called frequency--alignment property.
-The proposed method has been shown to exhibit this property on a variety of multivariate signals ranging from synthetic nonstationary signals to multivariate wGn data and also real world data sets, such as electroencephalogram (EEG) measurements and the Earth magnetic field data.
-Whereas a direct application channel--wise of the standard FIF prove to be unable to guarantee frequency--alignment, as described in details in Section \ref{sec:freq-align}.
+In this work, we showed that the proposed MvFIF method exhibits the so called frequency--alignment property, i.e. the alignment of similar frequencies in each simple component extracted across all data channels.
+We demonstrate MvFIF ability to separate multivariate modulated oscillations using a variety of multivariate signals ranging from synthetic nonstationary signals to multivariate wGn data and real world data sets coming from electroencephalogram (EEG) measurements and the Earth magnetic field data.
+We also confirm that a direct application channel--wise of the standard FIF proves to be unable to guarantee frequency--alignment, as described in detail in Section \ref{sec:freq-align}.